chenfeitech/oneflow/README.md

 # Install dir & work dir:

-    you can configure the work dir for oneaction in config/config.go like this:
+    you can configure the work dir for oneflow in config/config.go like this:
     ServerRoot = flag.String("server_root`", "/data/oneflow/", "Root of flow server.")

-    for example the work dir is /data/oneflow/, so you should copy pkg dir which is in this project to the work dir, or just make a link from pkg dir to the work dir. just like this: ln -s /home/helight/oneaction/pkg /data/oneflow
+    for example the work dir is /data/oneflow/, so you should copy pkg dir which is in this project to the work dir, or just make a link from pkg dir to the work dir. just like this: ln -s /home/helight/oneflow/pkg /data/oneflow
-    ln -s /home/helight/oneaction/web /home/helight/www/
+    ln -s /home/helight/oneflow/web /home/helight/www/

 # Config
 ## workdir